sad-panda-dev/COS430TeamProject/README.md

 #### Iteration #2
+<p>Implement the functionality of keeping a table of high scores.
+Durring this iteration we will first focus on storing that data on the local machine, with the key for the table being a 3 character string for the users initials, just like in traditional arcade games.
+If that proves to be too easy we will then move on to storing the data within an online database.
+(Possible second user story) Depending on the time it takes to create the functionality of the high score, we may then move on to creating a basic website which will be finalized within the final iteration.</p>

 | Items        | Description              | Action Items and Deliverables                                                             |
 |--------------|--------------------------|-------------------------------------------------------------------------------------------|
 |  User Story  | To be completed by the group members...                                                                              |